-As Accounting Officer of the Kite Academy Trust, I have considered my responsibility to notify the Academy Trust Board of Trustees and the Education and Skills Funding Agency (ESFA) of material irregularity, impropriety and non-compliance with EFSA terms & conditions of funding, under the funding agreement in place between the Kite Academy Trust and the Secretary of State for Education.
-As part of my consideration I have had due regard to the requirements of the Academies Financial Handbook 2022.
+As Accounting Officer of The Kite Academy Trust, I have considered my responsibility to notify the academy trust's Board of Trustees and the Education & Skills Funding Agency (ESFA) of material irregularity, impropriety and non-compliance with the EFSA terms & conditions of funding, under the funding agreement in place between The Kite Academy Trust and the Secretary of State for Education.
+As part of my consideration I have had due regard to the requirements of the Academy Trust Handbook 2023.

-I confirm that I and the Kite Academy Trust Board of Trustees are able to identify any material irregularity or improper use of funds by the Trust, or material non- compliance with the terms and conditions of funding under the Academy Trust's funding agreement and the Academies Financial Handbook 2022.
+I confirm that I and The Kite Academy Trust Board of Trustees are able to identify any material irregularity or improper use of funds by the Trust, or material non- compliance with the terms and conditions of funding under the Academy Trust's funding agreement and the Academy Trust Handbook 2023.